drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-15  8:01_ I was distressed that version control was not seeing changes I made to my blog.
+Then I couldn't understand why the changes were appearing in the repo.
+Then I remembered my blogging script commits changes I make to the blog to the repo.
+The feeling was like wandering around, lost, for a time, and then coming across a place that seems familiar, because I've already been here.
+LLM hallucinations, anyone?
 _09-15  7:30_
 _09-15  7:26_
 _09-14 21:36_ Painting yourself into a corner.Walking on air, anyone?Walking on water, anyone?Walking on paint, anyone?Watching paint dry, anyone?